Sign In

 How to actually book the look in Sydney or Melbourne

 If you are reading this in April 2026 with a November ceremony, here is the realistic timeline.
-Order custom couture from India by mid-May for a November wedding (six months for stitching, four to six weeks for shipping plus customs, then local alterations).
-For an off-the-rack Australian boutique purchase, you have until August.
+For custom couture from India, order at the start of stitching season for a six-month build window plus shipping plus local alterations.
+For an off-the-rack Australian boutique purchase, lead time is hours rather than months.
 For a saree drapist, lock in the booking now, because most are taking only one wedding per weekend in peak season.

 For makeup, the trial booking matters more than the day rate.
 Two trials, six to eight weeks apart, with the actual jewellery and blouse in front of the artist, is the difference between a face that holds for ten hours of photographs and one that does not.
 Both Bhawna Makeup Artist and Beauty by Gowtham, DesiWed-listed in NSW and VIC respectively, run their trials this way.
 Enquire with Bhawna Makeup Artist on DesiWed → Book Beauty by Gowtham on DesiWed →